Introduction to Climate Change and Sustainability GEOG1015

 By the end of this course students will be able to:

-■ Develop a holistic, interdisciplinary understanding of the climate crisis by exploring the roles and interconnections between different subjects and how they impact one another
+■ Discuss a holistic, interdisciplinary understanding of the climate crisis and its potential solution and action plans by exploring the roles and interconnections between different subjects and how they impact one another.

 ■ Critically evaluate the complexity and conflicts of Big Scale Environmental policies and how changes in legislation, laws and economical structures are essential in tackling the Climate Crisis.